chendaniely/2018-05-22-git_dspg/README.md

 # Conflicts

-- you can edit the same file at the same time, and nothing terrible will happen if the edit occurs in different locations
+- Git will handle edits in the same place
+- And give you a message when the edit happens in the same place when you try to rebase/merge
+- this is called a conflict